Teaching Conjunctions: 7 Activities That Connect

 This video is a great overview of several rules about conjunctions.
 It includes definitions and examples for the following types with definitions and examples:

 The lesson pairs with a provided graphic organizer.
-Students listen to the first part of the video to hear the definition of conjunctions.
+Students listen to the first part of the video to hear the definition.
 When instructed to do so, students pause the video and complete their organizers.
 Finally, students watch the remainder of the video to check their answers.

 More Teaching Conjunctions Activities